Product Hunt is the ultimate place where entrepreneurs go to launch their products to an audience of passionate techies.

 First thing’s first.
 You need to find it if you want to get in it.
 Luckily it’s gonna be easier than your first awkward experience.
 Yeah, you know which one I’m talking about. 😉

-The main website that list different Slack teams (communities) is Slack List.
+The main website that lists different Slack teams (communities) is Slack List.

 Some of these communities are free and open, while others are closed, require an invite, or require paid access/membership.

 Choose the communities you want to be a member of based on your interests.
 Don’t just join any community and start spamming people.
-Instead, be helpful, supportive and if you can, funny.
-But don’t be douche-funny.
+Instead, be helpful and supportive.

 It’s going to be important to build some rapport with top hunters and moderators.
 They sometimes hang out in these Slack chat rooms.
 Probably in multiple rooms at once.